Subscribe to Waaagh! Fest!

 Bring at LEAST 5 Copies of your Army List (1 for the judge, 3 for your opponents, 1 for yourself).
 YOU ARE REQUIRED TO GIVE EACH OF YOUR OPPONENTS A COPY OF YOUR LIST BEFORE THE GAME BEGINS WHETHER THEY WANT ONE OR NOT.
 DO NOT claim you forgot your list and hand write one out for your opponents.
 People who do this at the time of a game almost always fail to add up their points correctly.
 The preferred list format is Army Builder.
 After that a spread sheet with all costs set forth on the sheet.
 Finally, if you do it by hand xerox your list before hand and have the costs of EVERYTHING on your sheets.

 Players are required to turn their rosters in to the organizers in advance of the tournament in an electronic format.
-Rosters must be submitted no later than June 4th.
-After the tournament, everyone’s lists are going to be posted online.
+Rosters must be submitted no later than June 10th.
+We need time to review and make sure things are ok before the tournament.

 Give your opponent a copy of your list before the game starts.
 This is NOT optional.
 This tournament is full and open disclosure.
 If your opponent does not do this you are REQUIRED to note it on your sportsmanship score sheet.
 We will be looking for patterns.